 humanitarian setting with trauma victims – with a particular focus on children.

-Dristi is pursuing her MA in Developmental psychology at Teachers College, Columbia University.
+Dristi has a Masters in Developmental Psychology from Teachers College, Columbia University.
+Her thesis looked at the relationship between socioeconomic status and early childhood education outcomes.
 She has an extensive research background and training in analytics.
-For her thesis, Dristi is conducting an exploratory analysis to identify the predictors of early childhood education success.
 Dristi is fluent in three languages (Hindi, English and Nepali) and likes to hike and run in her free time.

 Melissa Mitchem is a doctoral student in Social Studies Education.
 She has taught undergraduate and graduate level courses on education and academic writing at Teachers College, Hunter College, Marymount Manhattan University, and Temple University.
 Before beginning her doctoral studies, she taught middle school English/language arts and social studies at an international school in Morocco.
 She has a Bachelor of Arts in History and African Studies and a Master of Teaching in Social Studies Education from the University of Virginia.
 Her research interests include gender and education, teacher education, and global education.
 In her spare time, Melissa can usually be found watching a BBC drama, attending a barre class, drinking coffee, or eating pasta.